joshuaedo/ecommerce-engine/README.md

 ### Usage

-Follow these steps to set up and run stanq locally.
+Follow these steps to set up and run admin locally.

 1. Create a new project: